AMC Entertainment Holdings (AMC) Q1 2017 Results - Earnings Call Transcript

 On pricing, we have been quite active in testing innovative concepts in a handful cities across the country to learn how AMC can make a lot more money by having created a pricing department in July – on July 15 of 2016.
 Based on what I have seen from those pilot tests, we're going to make a lot of money from having created a pricing department on July 15 of 2016.
 However, it is per se illegal and a violation of every antitrust law there is for me to make any comment on prospective pricing, or what our intentions are with prospective pricing.
 So after – so I should back up.
 So, if and after we make any pricing changes, we'll be able to comment about it, but we can't comment about it before.

 On the issue of Carmike, it's really complicated there.
 There are a lot of Carmike theatres that are doing just great.
 So we've gotten quite granular looking theatre by theatre by theatre.
 And there are so many reasons and I want to be careful what I say, because I don't want to say anything uncharitable to the prior management team.
 It's a problem that we inherited, it's a problem that was solved.
 You could imagine with any company that announced that was for sale in March and got sold in December that decisions that might have been taken to drive short-term performance might have been put on hold thinking those are more appropriate decisions that should be taken by the new owner.
 That's one argument.

-Another argument is some of the Carmike theatres did have competitive activity around them and they since – that Carmike was not a company that really believed in recliner reseats, they didn't counter some of that competitive activity by putting in reseated theatres of their own, clearly that's something that will change.
-When we have a theatre that we renovate, we do it in three months to six months to the largest theatres in their system, they shutdown for renovation and I believe they're going to be closed for 15 months, which again I know it's only two theatres out of 270.
-But when there are significant theatres of size and when you're starting to look at all these things 0.01% here and a 1% over there, it matters.
+Another argument is some of the Carmike theatres did have competitive activity around them and they since Carmike was not a company that really believed in recliner reseats, they didn't counter some of that competitive activity by putting in reseated theatres of their own, clearly that's something that will change.
+When we have a theatre that we renovate, we do it in three months to six months to the largest theatres in their system, they shut down for renovation and I believe they're going to be closed for 15 months, which again I know it's only two theatres out of 270.
+But when they are significant theatres of size and when you're starting to look at all these things 0.01% here and a 1% over there, it matters.
 There is a lot more than that.
-We've already taken five of their theatres, for example, that they had a sub-run theatres meaning they are showing older films and we've already converted those at a very deeply discounted price, we've already converted those theatres to first run movie houses, showing the latest Hollywood releases at full price.
+We've already taken five of their theatres, for example, that they had a sub-run theatres meaning they are showing older films and we've already converted those at a very deeply discounted price, we've already converted those theatres to first-run movie houses, showing the latest Hollywood releases at full price.

 So, there are a lot of reasons that for as many of their theatres, there are sort of reasons that affect big patches of their theatres and we think we have a solid understanding of what the issues have been, theatre-by-theatre and we're putting in solutions theatre-by-theatre.
 The Carmike theatres in question have only been branded as AMC's theatres in the last 30 days, 60 days, 90 days, the first cut-over was mid-January and the last cut-over was mid-May.
-So, as these theatres become AMC branded theatres with more potent marketing programs and the like and some targeted investment to improve the product, we think we'll see real benefit.
+So, as these theatres become AMC-branded theatres with more potent marketing programs and the like and some targeted investment to improve the product, we think we'll see real benefit.
 So we're not at all upset about all this.
 It's just more upside to come.
 And I said it before, but I'll say it again, and thank goodness we move fast to get cost synergies because that's one of the things that allowed us to have a blowout quarter even with these Carmike issues to deal with.

 Michael Ng - Goldman Sachs & Co.